sscst/lobbypy-dotcloud/README.md

 Use `foreman` from the Heroku Toolbelt to run commands and start the server with the heroku environment.
 See the
 [man page](http://ddollar.github.com/foreman/) for documentation.

+### Testing ###

+Run the command

+    foreman run nosetests

+To run the lobbypy-heroku test suite.
+To get the coverage of the test suite use

+    foreman run nosetests --with-coverage --cover-package=lobbypy